How to Sell your Salt Spring Home

 Hire an energy auditor to do a household energy audit and get an EnerGuide rating for your house.

 Hire an appraiser to tell you what your house is worth.

 Step 2 We help you set up the house to sell (Merchandise your house) …

 Rent a storage locker and fill it.
 Removing 25% – 30% of the contents of your house will make it look 50% – 60% bigger.
 You’re planning to move anyhow, so might as well get packing.

 Stage your house to sell.
 You are not selling your home you are selling your house.
-Your home is all your possessions and you will be moving them to your next place you call home.
-A stager will make you house look and feel like a gorgeous show home.
+Your home is all your possessions and you will be moving them to the next place you call home.
+A stager will make your house look and feel like a gorgeous show home.